srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 [^4]: JSON-RPC, as gNMI, can run in a user-configured network-instance.
 [^5]: https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-path-conventions.md
 [^6]: Tools paths can be viewed in our [tree YANG browser](https://yang.srlinux.dev/v22.11.1/tree.html).
+[^7]: Support for setting configuration with Openconfig schema will be added at a later date.
+Currently only CLI method allows working with Openconfig schema via `enter oc` command.